All Episodes

 What gives us the right to tell other people what they can and can't do?

-It's not so much the right as the responsibility.
+What gives us the right, it's not so much the right as the responsibility.

 It's a recognizing bad guys.

-And people who want to be free and use liberty all over the world.
+It's defending freedom and people who want to be free and use liberty all over the world.

-That's what we've stood for.
+That's what we've been about.

 So if a bunch of newly arrived, unfortunate immigrant children who want to come to America to improve their lives and escape war and bondage and whatever, why who are we to say they can't come?